 During our experiment, we also ran a control group, benchmarking CTRs and rankings data for landing pages in similar positions that were ranking for terms with similar monthly search volume.
 Doing so can also help you better understand which paid ad copy elements your audience best responds to.

 Don’t settle for below average CTRs!
 Remember that CTRs reflect how users feel about what they’re seeing on the SERP.
-Use the process outlined above to better understand your users, better entice them to click-through to your site, and ultimately drive more revenue.
+Use the process outlined above to better understand your users and how to use that data to optimize your meta descriptions for SEO.
+In turn, you will be able to better entice them to click-through to your site, and ultimately drive more revenue.